culanomeara/pp5-peaknutrition/README.md

 ### Automated Tests

-Three automated tests were set up in the file tests.py to test views: Home, Project and Post.
+Three automated tests were set up in the file tests.py to test views: Home, product and Post.
 All tests passed.

 [Back to top](<#contents>)